undless/gatling.io-doc/content/reference/execute/cloud/user/configuration-as-code/index.md

 2. Creation of Simulations within the package:
     1. Each Simulation is named after its simulation class.
     2. The team assigned to the simulation is inherited from the package.
-    3. Locations are defaulted by Gatling Enterprise Cloud.
+    3. Locations are defaulted by Gatling Enterprise.

 {{< alert info >}}
-During subsequent deployments without additional configuration, inferred values will be sourced from existing simulations on Gatling Enterprise Cloud based on their names.
+During subsequent deployments without additional configuration, inferred values will be sourced from existing simulations on Gatling Enterprise based on their names.

 This means that if the simulation name remains unchanged but other properties have been modified in the Cloud UI, those modifications will remain.
 {{< /alert >}}